Skip to content

 How does the Lord’s Prayer help us live the kin-dom and use what we learned to become a reflection of God’s love to the world?

-Youth Curriculum – Facilitators Edition by Rachel Mosher
+Adult Curriculum – Facilitators Edition

 A youth curriculum that teaches participants to find the kin-dom in the world around them, live what they have learned, and share the Good News about the kin-dom.

-Children’s Curriculum – Facilitators Edition by Kathleen Stone
+Youth Curriculum – Facilitators Edition

 The curriculum guides children through an exploration of earthly kingdoms in contrast to God’s kin-dom and our role in living out the latter here and now.